Marquette vs. Southern College Basketball Predictions & Picks - November 28

 Marquette Performance Insights

-- The Golden Eagles are outscoring opponents by 12.0 points per game with a +72 scoring differential overall.
-They put up 79.5 points per game (98th in college basketball) and allow 67.5 per contest (121st in college basketball).
+- The Golden Eagles average 79.5 points per game (98th in college basketball) while giving up 67.5 per contest (121st in college basketball).
+They have a +72 scoring differential overall and outscore opponents by 12 points per game.

 - Marquette falls short in the rebound battle by an average of 2.2 boards.
-It is recording 31.0 rebounds per game (272nd in college basketball) compared to its opponents' 33.2 per outing.
+It is collecting 31 rebounds per game (272nd in college basketball) compared to its opponents' 33.2 per outing.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.